Employment at Camp Chewonki

 What is the salary?

 Compensation is based upon position, experience, and qualifications.
-Benefits include room and board and laundry facilities.
+Benefits include room and board, laundry facilities and meals (dietary restrictions accommodated).

 Are tobacco/marijuana/vaping products allowed on campus?